Capital punishment in California: Racial makeup of death row

-As of May 2025, Black people constitute a plurality of inmates sentenced to death, with 32.71% of inmates sentenced to death being Black.
-The second largest group of people sentenced to death are White (30.83%), while Hispanics/Mexicans are the third largest group of people sentenced to death (27.77%).
+As of September 2026, Black people constitute a plurality of inmates sentenced to death, with 32.45% of inmates sentenced to death being Black.
+The second largest group of people sentenced to death are White (31.21%), while Hispanics/Mexicans are the third largest group of people sentenced to death (27.84%).

 Criticisms

 In 2008, the California Commission on the Fair Administration of Justice criticized the high number of aggravating factors as giving to local prosecutors too much discretion in picking cases where they believe capital punishment is warranted.
 The Commission proposed to reduce them to only five (multiple murders, torture murder, murder of a police officer, murder committed in jail, and murder related to another felony).
 Columnist Charles Lane went further, and proposed that murder related to a felony other than rape should no longer be a capital crime when there is only one victim killed.

-In 2021, the California Committee on Revision of Penal Code unanimously voted to recommend that the Legislature to abolish capital punishment in the state.
+In 2021, the California Committee on Revision of Penal Code unanimously voted to recommend that the Legislature abolish capital punishment in the state.
 A staff justified the vote by issuing a memorandum that states that "[e]liminating the death penalty is a critical step towards creating a fair and equitable justice system for all in California, as the ultimate punishment is plagued by legal, racial, bureaucratic, financial, geographic, and moral problems that have proven intractable."